Kallang Airport: Construction

 Reclamation work began on the 103 hectares of a tidal swamp in Kallang Basin in 1932.
 Seven million cubic metres of earth were used for the filling of this tidal swamp.
 By 1936, all reclamation and consolidation of land were completed, forming a 915-metre diameter, dome-shaped landing ground.

-On 12 June 1937, the Kallang Aerodrome was officially opened by Sir Shenton Thomas, who had taken over the governorship of the Straits Settlements from Sir Cecil in 1934.
+On 12 June 1937, the Kallang Aerodrome was officially opened by Shenton Thomas, who had taken over the governorship of the Straits Settlements from Cecil Clementi in 1934.
 At the time it was hailed as "the finest airport in the British Empire", with facilities that were considered revolutionary.
 The circular aerodrome allowed planes to land from any direction, and the slipway allowed seaplanes to be served at the same terminal building as regular planes.
+Wearne's Air Service promptly initiated its Malaya internal air service on June 28, 1937, leveraging the advanced infrastructure of the newly unveiled Kallang Aerodrome.

 World War II

 When the Japanese launched their invasion of Malaya and Singapore on 8 December 1941, Kallang was the principal fighter airfield.
 By January 1942, it was the only operational fighter airfield in Singapore, as the other airfields (Tengah, Seletar and Sembawang) were within range of Japanese artillery at Johor Bahru.

 Brewster Buffalo fighters of 243 Squadron RAF, 488 Squadron RNZAF and a detachment of 2-VLG-V of the Royal Netherlands East Indies Air Force operated from the airfield, defending Singapore from repeated Japanese air raids.
 They were joined later by Hawker Hurricanes of 232 Squadron RAF, but attrition took a steady toll on men and machines, and by the last days of January 1942, the airfield had been badly damaged by the bombing and only a small number of aircraft were serviceable.
 The last of the fighters left in early February, escaping to carry on the fight just before Singapore was surrendered to the advancing Japanese.

 Air Headquarters Malaya Communication Squadron RAF was formed here.